 With the start of another season in the Capital Region, our focus remains clear and consistent.
 Our work is intended to provide the best service possible for customers, to expand mobility options throughout the region, and to make CDTA the best place possible for all of us that work here.

 I'm happy to report our Board of Directors adopted the Authority’s Operating Budget and Capital Plan for fiscal year 2018.
 The $84.5 million dollar spending plan is balanced and reflects an increase over last fiscal year to accommodate growing service needs and operational expenses.
 The budget provides for modest growth in customer revenue, mainly from Universal Access renewals and it anticipates a continued strong performance from Mortgage Recording Tax receipts.
-CDTA is expected to finish the current fiscal year with nearly 17 million boardings.
-That figure is 25% higher than 7 years ago.
+CDTA finished the current fiscal year with 17 million boardings, 25% higher than 7 years ago.

 Work continues on developing a common ordinance for taxi services.
 Our staff is working with a core group of municipalities to develop the ordinance and ensure it will be ready for adoption by the legislative bodies in each community.
 Once that is complete, we will work with the taxi companies to move towards customer service features that will improve the ride experience.
-Steady and continuous progress is the name of the game on this important initiative.
+Steady and continuous progress on this important initiative.

 Chief Executive Officer